mattkinnia/gtfs-sql-importer/README.md

 ## Troubleshooting common errors in GTFS data

-Most GTFS data has errors in it, so you will likely encounter an error when running the step above.
+Most GTFS data has errors in it, so you may encounter an error when running the step above.
+Common errors include missing `service_id`s, which cause foreign key errors.
+To load data despite these violations, remove contraints with `make drop_constraints`.
+Then load the data and try repair the data.
+When you're ready, restore the constraints with `make add_constraints`.

 ### General violation checking